LMS5413/LMS5413/README.md

 Currently studying Robotics and diving deep into cybersecurity, I enjoy blending creativity with performance.

 - 🎂 18 years old
-- 🧠 Focused on **web development, automation, and offensive security**
+- 🧠 Focused on **web development, automation, and defensive security**
 - 🔍 Constantly exploring the world where **hardware meets software**

 ---